spiffe/spiffe.io/content/spiffe/casestudies/_index.md

 ## SPIFFE and SPIRE Implementation Examples

-See the links below for presentations, podcasts, and blog posts that demonstrate how people have used SPIFFE and SPIRE to address complex software infrastructure challenges.
+The following presentations, podcasts, and blog posts demonstrate how people have used SPIFFE and SPIRE to address complex software infrastructure challenges.

 ### Presentations